tca19/programming-notes/expert-c-programming/ch07-memory/ch07-notes.md

 checking if the requested page exist.
 If yes, it load it from the disk to memory and process continue without even knowing it was stopped by a page fault.
 Otherwise, it raise a **segmentation violation**.

+### Cache memory
+Extremly fast but small memory either on the CPU or physical memory side of the MMU.
+In the first case, it caches *virtual addresses*, in the second case, it caches *physical addresses*.

+When data is read from memory, an entire line (16 or 32 bytes) is brought into the cache.
+Future data read can then directly be loaded from cache rather than from the slow main memory.
+The cache contains a list of lines, composed of an address and a data section (a block, 32 bytes).
+The OS look if the requested address is already in the cache.

+Cache operates at the same speed as the cycle time of the system.
+Main memory is usually 4 times slower.

+There are different types of cache : write-through, write-back, instructions cache, data cache, I/O bus cache...

+> In UNIX, disk inodes are cached in memory.
+This is why the filesystem can be
+> corrupted by powering the machine off without first flushing the cache to disk
+> with the `sync` command.

+Using `memcpy` is ~10x faster than a dumb copy `dest[i] = src[i]` because
+`memcpy` is tuned for high performance and uses SIMD instructions and directly copies lines (which are 4-bytes).
+The naive solution copies bytes by bytes.